-- Special committees may be appointed by the School Board Chairperson, when deemed necessary.
+- I. Special committees may be appointed by the School Board Chairperson when deemed necessary.
 The duties of any such committee shall be outlined at the time of appointment; the committee shall be automatically dissolved when the School Board accepts the committee's final report.
-Each School Board member shall be notified of all committee meetings, but shall have no vote unless the member is serving as a committee member.
-All meetings of School Board committees shall be open to the public. - II.
+Each School Board member shall be notified of all committee meetings but shall have no vote unless the member is serving as a committee member.
+All meetings of School Board committees shall be open to the public.
+Members of special committees may attend the meetings in person or through the use of telecommunications networks such as telephonic or video conferencing. - II.
 Special committees or individuals who serve on special committees shall take no action which is binding upon the School Board.

-SCHEDULE FOR LEGAL ADVERTISEMENTS
+CHAPTER 30 - SCHOOL ADMINSTRATION SCHEDULE FOR LEGAL ADVERTISEMENTS